Social Work Internships in Mexico

 - Requirements: Interns must be studying social work or a related field and should speak intermediate Spanish

-- Type of placement: Care centers for disabled children, kindergartens, rehabilitation center for street children, orphanages
+- Type of placement: Care centers for disabled children, kindergartens, rehabilitation center for street children, childcare centers

 - Accommodation: Host families